vnpy/vnpy/README_ENG.md

 If you have any questions about using vn.py for secondary development (strategies, modules, etc.), please check the [**vn.py Project Documentation**](https://www.vnpy.com/docs/cn/index.html).
 If you can't solve it, please go to the [Questions and Help] section of the [**Official Community Forum**](https://www.vnpy.com/forum/) forum for help, or share your experience in the [Experience Sharing] section!

-For financial institution users of vn.py, a special [vn.py Institutional Users Group] (QQ group number: 676499931) has been created to share issues related to institutional applications, such as: interbank market access, asset management O32 system, distributed deployment, etc. Please note that this group is only open to financial institution users, please specify: Name - Institution - Department when adding the group.
+For financial institution users of vn.py, a special [vn.py Institutional Users Group] (QQ group number: 676499931) has been created to share issues related to institutional applications, such as: interbank market access, asset management O32 system, distributed deployment, etc. Please note that this group is only open to financial institution users, please specify: Name - Institution - Department when joining the group.

 ## Functional Features